Florida’s Mullen joins players in testing positive for virus | Times Leader

 GAINESVILLE, Fla.
-(AP) — Florida coach Dan Mullen, who last week amid a pandemic, says he has tested positive for COVID-19.
+(AP) — Florida coach Dan Mullen, who last week wanted 90,000 fans packed inside the stadium amid a pandemic, says he has tested positive for COVID-19.

 Mullen made the announcement Saturday on Twitter, saying his initial positive result was confirmed by a second test.
-The 10th-ranked Gators had at least earlier this week, an outbreak that prompted the Southeastern Conference to postpone Florida’s next two games.
+The 10th-ranked Gators had at least 21 players and coaches test positive earlier this week, an outbreak that prompted the Southeastern Conference to postpone Florida’s next two games.

 With potentially dozens more quarantined because of contract tracing, Florida (2-1) would have had fewer than 50 scholarship players available to face the defending national champion Tigers (1-2) in the Swamp.